smithlabcode/ribotricer/docs/cmd-manual.rst

           --sjdbGTFfile <input.gtf>

---runThreadN threads                     Number of threads to use --runMode genomeGenerate                 Flag to set for index mode --genomeDir index_out_dir                Directory to write index files to --genomeSAindexNbases SA_INDEX_Nbases    min(14, log2(GenomeLength)/2 - 1),
+--runThreadN              Number of threads to use --runMode                 Flag to set for index mode --genomeDir               Directory to write index files to --genomeSAindexNbases     min(14, log2(GenomeLength)/2 - 1),
-                                         this **must** be scaled down for small genomes --genomeFastaFiles input_fasta           Path to reference fasta --sjdbGTFfile input_gtf                  Path to GTf file
+                          this **must** be scaled down for small genomes --genomeFastaFiles        Path to reference fasta --sjdbGTFfile             Path to GTf file

 Mapping
 ~~~~~~~
+Often Ribo-seq experiments have a matching RNA-seq library.
+Ideally, the RNA-seq
+library should be as similar to Ribo-seq library and hence will often be single-ended.
+We recommend both RNA-seq and Ribo-seq samples be mapped using the following parameters:

 .. code-block:: console

     $ STAR --runThreadN <threads>\